 What's new at NACLA this week?
-Our Winter issue, about elections in the Americas, has shipped!
-Delayed by hurricanes and an office move, Volume 45:4 is now in the mail and should reach subscribers shortly.
-With features that reflect on now-decided presidential contests in the United States, Venezuela, and Mexico, as well as other national elections, it raises the question: the people have spoken–what now?
+Our Winter issue, about elections in the Americas, is hot off the presses and in the mail!
+Delayed by hurricanes and an office move, Volume 45:4 should reach subscribers and newsstands shortly.
+With features that reflect on now-decided presidential contests in the United States, Venezuela, and Mexico, as well as other national elections, it raises the question: the people have spoken—what now?

 NACLA-CLACS LAUNCH PARTY

 6 p.m. to 9 p.m. (remarks begin at 6:15)

 *bring a photo ID

 *NEW BOOKS In our Winter 2012 Report we review two excellent new releases about disruptive social movements in Latin America, both by eminent Latin Americanists and regular NACLA contributors: Territories in Resistance, by Raul Zibechi, about emancipatory social formations that challenge the basis of the nation-state; and Everday Revolutions, by Marina Sitrin, on Argentina's autonomous movements.
 You can find them in our bookstore.